 Philadelphia, PA - Sometimes even Bar Pizza demands a bit of the limelight.
-Bar Pizza or tavern pizzas, tends to be fashionable in New England.
-A pair of-of the more noteworthy Bar Pizza locations are Star Tavern in New Jersey as well as Lynwood Café in Massachusetts.
+Bar Pizza or tavern pizzas, tend to be fashionable in New England.
+A pair of the more unique Bar Pizza locations are Star Tavern in New Jersey as well as Lynwood Café in Massachusetts.

 So, one probably is wondering, “What makes Bar Pizza so special?” well Bar pizza offers a couple of distinctive characteristics.
 It tends to be rolled remarkably thinner than most pizzas as well as being sauced right up to the edges and let us not forget its often cooked inside of a well-oiled pan.